-Oftentimes, businesses rely on partners, suppliers, agents, contractors and various other third-party services.
-Third-party service providers are a great way to build business, outsource tasks and manage fluctuating operational needs.
+Often, businesses rely on partners, suppliers, agents, contractors and various other third-party services.
+Third-party service providers are a great way to build a business, outsource tasks and manage fluctuating operational needs.

 That is, of course, if you have properly vetted them and they’re a compliant, trustworthy entity.
-In the end though, it’s your business these third-parties are representing or servicing; it’s your business that will suffer if those third-party service providers are fraudulent or don’t implement best practices.
-It’s your business that will have to face the wrath of regulators or customers if there is exposure to issues.
+In the end, it’s your business these third parties are representing or servicing and it’s your business that will suffer regulatory fines or reputational damage if those third-parties are fraudulent or don’t implement best practices.

-To protect your organization and to manage risk, effective third-party due diligence policies, screening and processes are necessary.
-Systematically thinking about your business relationships, the potential exposure they incur, what steps you need to implement, and then how you can operationalize and review those procedures is smart business — and proper compliance.
+Effective third-party due diligence policies, screening and processes are necessary to protect your organization and manage risk.
+Systematically thinking about your business relationships, the potential exposures they could incur, what steps you need to implement, and then how you can operationalize and review those procedures is smart business — and proper compliance.

-Depending on the countries and industries you operate in, there are numerous regulations that require third-party checks.
+Depending on the countries and industries you operate in, numerous regulations require third-party checks.
 For those in various financial sectors, there are strict Anti-Money Laundering (AML) laws.
-After all, as financial companies are already dealing with vast sums of money, it is potentially a short route for illicit funds to become legitimatized.
+Anti-corruption laws like the U.S. Foreign Corrupt Practices Act also come into play.
+After all, as financial companies are already dealing with vast sums of money, it’s often a short route for illicit or corrupted funds to become legitimatized.

-So, what can your business do to prevent these people and businesses from cycling their dirty money through your institution?
+So, what can you do to prevent these people and companies from cleaning their dirty money through your organization?